AntonisCharitos/Road_Accidents/README.md

 ### 🛠 Features

-Filter accidents by state, weather conditions, day of week, and hour of day
+Filter accidents by State, weather conditions, day of week, and hour of day